Richard Campion (theatre director)

 Richard Meckiff Campion ONZM (13 December 1923 – 2 July 2013) was a New Zealand actor, theatre director, and producer.
+Campion and his wife Edith Campion co-founded New Zealand's first professional theatre company, the New Zealand Players.

 Early life and education

 Born into a family well-established in Wellington's Mt Victoria, he was the second son and third child, of John Stanley Campion (1893—1950) and his wife born Eleanor Wright, who he had brought back to New Zealand from London after serving in the first world war.
 The Campion family belonged to the Exclusive Brethren Christian Evangelical movement.

 Campion attended Clyde Quay School and Wellington College.
 He studied at Victoria University College, where he met his future wife and trained as a secondary school teacher.
 After graduating, Campion taught at Wellington College.

 Career

 Under the influences of playwright Bruce Mason, theatre director Ngaio Marsh, and German refugee Maria Dronke who was a talented actress, producer and teacher he developed into a theatre and opera director.

 At the close of the 1940s Campion and his wife Edith spent three years in the Old Vic in London where he took the production course.
 Campion and Edith co-founded the New Zealand Players, New Zealand's first professional theatre company, in the spring of 1952.
 Ngaio Marsh agreed to return from London and produce one of their plays.

 In 1990 Campion was awarded the New Zealand 1990 Commemoration Medal.
 In the 2004 Queen's Birthday Honours, he was appointed an Officer of the New Zealand Order of Merit, for services to the theatre.

 The Academy Award-winning screenwriter, producer, and director Jane Campion is his daughter.

 The Ngā Whakarākei O Whātaitai / Wellington Theatre Awards annually an award called The Richard Campion Accolade for Outstanding Performance.